mmarie4/spacerace/README.md

 #### Tools
 - 3D rendering: three.js
-- Server: Node.js
+- Other front-end elements: HTML/CSS/JavaScript
 - 3D Modelisation: Blender

 #### Todo
-- Add lights
 - Replace enemies by .glb
-- Fix strange movements of ship
+- Fix bug static enemies near camera
-- Add projectiles with collisions
+- Display boost cooldown
-- Add score handling
+- Create database with score
-- Add leaderboard
+- Dsiplay leaderboard
-- Add a 'PLAY' button at the begining and a 'RESTART' one when game over
-- Change background
 - Add spawn for other enemies like planets, really slow, so we can know where we are in 3d space